 L-3 Acquires EOTech

 In November 2005, L-3 Communications acquired EOTech.
-L-3 is the 6th-largest defense company in the U.S. It specializes in...
+L-3 is one of the largest defense companies in the U.S. It specializes in...

 - Intelligence, surveillance, and reconnaissance (ISR)